 Inversely, if you have SEER and would like to calculate EER, you can use this SEER to EER calculator.

 Here is the EER to SEER chart for some key EER ratings:

 The formula of how to convert EER to SEER is:

-On air conditioner’s specification sheets we usually get EER rating (many times without SEER rating).
+In air conditioner specification sheets, we usually get an EER rating (many times without a SEER rating).
 However, the EER specified on the specs is EER100%.
 That makes it impossible to convert from EER to SEER exactly.

-We can, nonetheless, get a close estimate of what SEER rating is from the EER ratio.
-For example, mini-split systems only use the SEER rating, instead of the EER rating.
+Nonetheless, we can get a close estimate of what the SEER rating is from the EER ratio.
+For example, mini-split systems only use the SEER rating instead of the EER rating.

 At EER ratings above 14, the missing measurements of EER25%, EER50%, EER75% have a much bigger impact.
 Therefore any EER to SEER calculation contains a potentially larger measurement error.